Son2110/fcj-workshop/content/7-Feedback/_index.md

 The office environment is super nice and professional.
 Everyone at FCJ is friendly and approachable.
 I never felt scared to ask questions.
 Plus, working at Bitexco Tower gives a really cool vibe that makes me want to go to work every day.

 **2. Support from Mentor / Team Admin**
 My mentor is awesome.
 Instead of just giving me the answers, they guide me on how to search and solve problems myself, which helps me learn faster.
-The Admin team is also very helpful with paperwork and setting up accounts, so I didn't have any issues getting started.
+The Admin team is also very helpful with setting up accounts, so I didn't have any issues getting started.

 **3. Relevance of Work to Academic Major**
 It fits perfectly with my IT major.
 At university, I learned a lot of theory, but here I got to practice on real AWS services like EC2, S3, and Bedrock.
 It bridged the gap between school books and the real world.